electricbolt/bindkit/README.md

 # BindKit

-A simple to use two-way data binding framework for iOS. **Only one API to learn**.
+A simple to use two-way UIKit data binding framework for iOS. **Only one API to learn**.

 Supports Objective-C, Swift 5.10, Xcode 15.4, iOS 13+.
 Distributed as a static XCFramework ready for you to link into your app.